ovh/docs/pages/web/web-paas/languages-go/guide.en-asia.md

 ## Project templates

-$partner_full offers a project templates for Go applications using the structure described above.
+Web PaaS offers a project templates for Go applications using the structure described above.
 It can be used as a starting point or reference for building your own website or web application.

 ### Hugo